Sanjuansaurus: Discovery

+Sanjuansaurus was named and described in 2010 by Oscar Alcober and Ricardo Martinez.
+The type species was named S. gordilloi after Raul Gordillo, the head fossil preparator and artist of the San Juan Museum.
+It is known from and based on an associated and partially articulated partial skeleton (PVSJ 605) consisting of a jaw fragment, most of the vertebral column from the axis to the anterior tail, the shoulder blades, an ulna, part of the pelvis, most of the long bones of the legs, and a few other bones.

+PVSJ 605 was discovered in 1994, in gray-green sandstone 40 meters above the base of the Ischigualasto Formation, in Ischigualasto Provincial Park in San Juan, Argentina.
+An ash bed from the early part of the formation dates to approximately 231.4 Ma, during the late Carnian Stage of the Late Triassic.
+The original description indicated that the skeleton was from the earliest part of the Cancha de Bochas Member, though later sources suggested that it was from the upper La Peña member.

 Description and classification

 Sanjuansaurus was comparable in size to a medium-sized Herrerasaurus, with a thigh bone that was 395 mm long and a tibia that is 360 mm in length (in the description paper the tibia is listed with 260 mm in length due to a typo).
 Alcober and Martinez performed a phylogenetic analysis and found Sanjuansaurus to be a herrerasaurid.
 It was determined that Sanjuansaurus and Herrerasaurus share many similarities in the morphology of the skull, neck vertebrae, back vertebrae, hip vertebrae, scapula, and the hip bones.
 Alcober and Martinez observed that Sanjuansaurus and Staurikosaurus share many similarities in the morphology of the hip bones, and the tibia.
 The pubis of Sanjuansaurus, unlike in other herrerasaurids, points toward the cranium.

 Distinguishing anatomical features

 A diagnosis is a statement of the anatomical features of an organism (or group) that collectively distinguish it from all other organisms.
 Some, but not all, of the features in a diagnosis are also autapomorphies.
 An autapomorphy is a distinctive anatomical feature that is unique to a given organism or group.

 According to Alcober and Martinez (2010), Sanjuansaurus can be distinguished based on the following characteristics: